Rembler/BMSTU-C/README.md

 # BMSTU-C
-C++ labs, homeworks, etc. form the second semester
+C++ labs, homeworks, etc. form the second semester (and a bit of Pascal at the beginning)